DonovanSnowss/WebSite/README.md

 # WebSite
-A template of a simple website.
+A template of a webapp build using react.js
 ------------
 Pages